leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 This section presents a variety of operators and functions that can be overloaded using type classes in Lean.
 Each operator or function corresponds to a method of a type class.
-Unlike C++, infix operators in Lean are defined as abbreviations for named functions; this means that overloading them for new types is not done using the operator itself, but rather refers to a name such as `HAdd.hAdd`.
+Unlike C++, infix operators in Lean are defined as abbreviations for named functions; this means that overloading them for new types is not done using the operator itself, but rather using the underlying name (such as `HAdd.hAdd`).

 ## Arithmetic